arangodb/docs/3.8/aql/invocation-with-arangosh.md

 - *fillBlockCache*: if set to *true* or not specified, this will make the query store the data it reads via the RocksDB storage engine in the RocksDB block cache.
 This is usually the desired behavior.
-The option can be set to *false* for queries that are known to either read a lot of data which would thrash the block cache, or for queries that read data which are known to be outside of the hot set.
-By setting the option to *false*, data read by the query will not make it into the RocksDB block cache if not already in there, thus leaving more room for the actual hot set.
+The option can be set to *false* for queries that are known to either read a lot of data that would thrash the block cache, or for queries that read data known to be outside of the hot set.
+By setting the option to *false*, data read by the query will not make it into the RocksDB block cache if it is not already in there, thus leaving more room for the actual hot set.

 - *profile*: if set to *true* or *1*, returns extra timing information for the query.
 The timing information is accessible via the *getExtra* method of the query result.
 Set to *2* the query will include execution stats per query plan node in sub-attribute *stats.nodes* of the *extra* return attribute.
   Additionally the query plan is returned in the sub-attribute *extra.plan*.

 - *maxWarningCount*: limits the number of warnings that are returned by the query if